bruceravel/synchrotron_pop_up_book/instructions.md

 ## Step 3

 Print.
 The inserts and front and back cover may be printed on regular paper if desired.
+The "Acetate page" must be printed on transparency film.
 Other components should be printed on tear-resistant paper or cardstock.

 Note: some of the pages have two sides, with one file for each side.
 It is impossible, with any ordinary kind of printer, to ensure perfect alignment when printing two-sided (we tried!).
 But you should try to get the alignment as good as you can.
 This usually involves putting a single sheet in the paper tray or feeder, pushed all the way up against the guides on one side (in most printers, there's a little wiggle room), printing one side, and then putting the printed page back in the paper tray/feeder, pushed up against the same guides, and printing the second side.